Estimating Extreme 3D Image Rotation with Transformer Cross-Attention: Related Work

-Our work follows the setup studied by Cai et al. \cite{Cai2021Extreme} where the extreme relative 3D rotation is estimated given only a pair of input images.
-Cai et al. propose to apply a CNN to embed the input images and a 4D correlation volume of the image embeddings is computed.
-The 3D rotation is estimated by applying an MLP to the correlation volume and optimizing a cross-entropy loss.
-They achieved SOTA accuracy among non-overlapping images.
-4D correlation volumes (4DCV) are 4D representations of Bilinear Pooling \cite{lin2015bilinear,8100226} that encode \textit{all} of the pairwise correlation between all entries of the 2D embedding maps of a pair of images.
-Therefore, 4DCVs have been applied in tasks that require long-range (spatial) correspondences, such as the RAFT SOTA optical flow \cite{RAFT}, as well as other optical flow schemes \cite {9495134,dosovitskiy2015flownet,NEURIPS2019_bbf94b34}.
-Similarly, 3D correlation volumes were applied to deep stereo matching \cite {nie2019multi,liang2019stereo,gu2020cascade,9893813}, where each pixel in one of the images is matched to limited spatial support in the other image.
-In contrast, we propose to compute the equivalent of the 4DCV by computing the cross-attention between the activation maps of the pair of input images using a stacked multi-head Transformer-Encoder and a corresponding activation mask.
-In particular, the Transformer-Encoder computes the equivalent of multiple stacked correlation volumes \cite{NIPS2017_3f5ee243} using MHA.
+In our study, we adopt the framework delineated by Cai et al. \cite {Cai2021Extreme}, where the task is to estimate the extreme relative 3D rotation from a pair of input images.
+Cai et al. introduced a scheme in which a CNN is used to embed the images, followed by the computation of a 4D correlation volume (4DCV) from the embeddings.
+An MLP is then applied to this correlation volume, optimizing it using a cross-entropy loss, resulting in state-of-the-art (SOTA) accuracy for non-overlapping images.
+Intrinsically, 4DCVs are an extension of Bilinear Pooling \cite {lin2015bilinear,8100226}, encoding pairwise correlations across all entities of the 2D embedding maps corresponding to the image pair.
+Given their encoding capability, 4DCVs have found applications in tasks necessitating long-range spatial correspondences, evident in the RAFT SOTA optical flow \cite{RAFT} and other optical flow models \cite {9495134,dosovitskiy2015flownet,NEURIPS2019_bbf94b34}.
+In a related context, 3D correlation volumes have been utilized in deep stereo matching tasks \cite {nie2019multi,liang2019stereo,gu2020cascade,9893813}, where the pixels in one image are matched with constrained spatial support in its counterpart.
+Diverging from these methods, our proposal emphasizes the computation of an analogous 4DCV by evaluating the cross-attention between the activation maps of the image pair through multi-head Transformer-Encoder and an associated activation mask.
+Specifically, this Transformer-Encoder effectively realizes the functions of multiple aggregated correlation volumes \cite {NIPS2017_3f5ee243} via multi-head attention (MHA).
+Moreover, we propose an inter-image embedding distillation using Transformer-Decoders, and also improve the rotation inference using a cascaded alternating rotation decoding.